sts10/tidy/readme.markdown

 As a brief example, if a list have "boy", "hood", and "boyhood" users who specified they wanted two words worth of randomness (entropy) might end up with "boyhood", which an attacker guessing single words would try.
 Removing prefix words -- in this case "boy" -- prevents this possibility from occurring.

-You can read more about this issue [here](https://github.com/ulif/diceware#id3).
+You can read more about this issue [here](https://github.com/ulif/diceware#prefix-code).

 ## Language limitations

-As a native English speaker, I wrote this with lists of English (US) words in mind.
+As a native English speaker, I wrote this program with lists of English (US) words in mind.
 Unfortunately, I haven't tested it with other languages.
-That said, if you have ideas for how to make it useful in more languages, please open an Issue or submit a Pull Request.
+That said, if you have ideas for how to make it more usable for other languages, please open an Issue or submit a Pull Request.

 ## To do